This page will give you information about a breast reduction. If you have any questions, you should ask your GP or other relevant health professional.

 Some complications can be serious and can even cause death.

 - infection of the surgical site (wound)

-- developing a collection of blood or fluid inside a breast
+- developing a collection of blood (haematoma) or fluid (seroma) inside a breast

 - developing a hard lump in a breast